ChugR/Adverb/README.md

 ## Example

 An [example](http://htmlpreview.github.io/?https://github.com/ChugR/Adverb/blob/master/example/helloworld.html) is included.
 It is a trace of a simple HelloWorld staged for tutorial purposes.
-Take a look.

 ## TODO: